 - It is not possible to show the progress of the work to a remote client.
 Exception to the rule: the software Local by Flywheel, which I will present to you right after.
 Stay alert: gold mine in sight.

-Personally, I have got used to working locally and I see several advantages:
+Personally, I have gotten used to working locally and I see several advantages:

 - Safe testing of themes and plugins.
-In case of conflicts and bugs, no problem: you’ll be the only one to see it.
+In the case that there are conflicts or bugs, it's no problem: you'll be the only one to see it.
 Imagine the total mess if the site was already online 🙁

 - Having a copy of your site in case of hacking or server crash.